 Gut directed hypnosis is one of several approaches recommended by gastroenterologists to help with recurrent abdominal pain that may be diagnosed as IBD, IBS, GERD, Crohn's, ulcerative colitis, ulcerative proctisis, and more.
 It can help you experience relief from abdominal pain, distention, bowel activity pattern, and general well-being.
 It can also help enhance coping strategies for stress and anxiety related to dis-ease, and help you manage the physical and emotional aspects of flare-ups.

 Therapeutic hypnosis for chronic pain has helps over 75% of people experience significant relief.
 This includes relief from lower back pain, migraines and other headaches, and pain related to cancer, arthritis, sickle cell, temporomandibular (jaw), fibromyalgia, and more.
 It can also help you manage the fear and anxiety associated with flare-ups, and help you shift your experience with pain.

 *Note: insomnia, OCD, and chronic pain may include a combination of therapeutic hypnosis, psychoeducation, and somatic therapies designed to lower the impact of these challenges on your life.*

 How does it work?

-True clinical hypnotherapy is provided by a trained psychotherapist or psychiatrist.
-Unlike the dramatic portrayals of hypnosis in on-stage performances and movies, hypnotherapy cannot make you do things you do not want to do.
-All hypnosis is self-hypnosis, and you are always in control of your experience.
+True therapeutic hypnosis is provided by trained psychotherapists or doctors.
+Unlike the dramatic portrayals of hypnosis in on-stage performances and movies, hypnosis cannot make you do things you do not want to do.